 The backlight doesn't flicker by default, which is great as it helps to smooth motion.
 It is possible to enable flicker to clear up motion by setting 'MotionFlow' to 'Custom' and increasing the 'Clearness' slider.
 This is possible when in the 'Game' or 'Graphics' picture mode.

 The X850E can play 24p movies from DVD and Blu-ray players and native streaming apps without judder.
-Movies playing from a 60p/60i source such as a cable/satellite box do present a small judder and people sensitive to judder may notice it.
+Movies playing from a 60p/60i source such as a cable/satellite box are also able to play smoothly without judder.

 To be able to display movies from 24p source without judder the 'Motionflow' option must be set to 'True Cinema' and 'CineMotion' set to 'high'.